 MS and MCS Graduate Supervisory Committee

 Each graduate student has an advisor.
-New students are assigned a temporary advisor by the Department.
-After completing one semester, and having attended the seminar (CS 6900), a student should be able to decide what kind of research area he or she wants to work in, and who would be the best professor to supervise that research.
-The student should approach that professor with an idea of the research area, and possibly the topic, that the student would like to work on.
-If the professor agrees to accept the student, then the professor becomes the permanent advisor for the student.
+New students are assigned a temporary advisor by the Department (contact Genie Hanson to ask about yours).
+After completing one semester, and having attended the seminar (CS 6900), you should be able to decide what kind of research area you want to work in, and who would be the best professor to supervise that research.
+You should approach that professor with an idea of the research area, and possibly the topic, that you would like to work on.
+If the professor agrees to accept you, then the professor becomes your permanent advisor (also called your committee chair).

-Together, the permanent advisor and the student decide on other members of the graduate supervisory committee, which will supervise the rest of the student's graduate work.
-The student should approach each potential member and explain his or her plans, then ask that person to serve on the committee.
+Together, the permanent advisor and you will decide on other members of the graduate supervisory committee, which will supervise the rest of your graduate work.
+You should approach each potential member and explain your plans, then ask that person to serve on the committee.
 The committee must then be approved by the Department head and the Dean of the School of Graduate Studies.

-This committee will approve the student's studies from that point on.
-Specifically, they will approve a Program of Studies, which lists the courses the student has and will take and the title of the student's dissertation, thesis, or report.
+This committee will approve your studies from that point on.
+Specifically, they will approve a Program of Studies, which lists the courses you have taken and will take and the title of your thesis or report.